As parent to a vegetarian, I'm always looking for ways to diversify the healthy protein sources around the house!

 Advantage: Peanut butter

-Even if you don't fry them up in a sandwich like Elvis—let's not and say we did—PB and banana pair well together.
+Even if you don't fry them up in a sandwich like Elvis—let's not and say we did, especially his reported addition of bacon—PB and banana pair well together.
 But in this taste test, I found the Skippy atop a slice of banana a bit cloying.
 It was sugar overload.
 The roastier flavor of the SunButter came in handy here, playing off the banana's creamy sweetness.
 Based on this taste test, I'm not surprised that many of the most tempting breakfast, bread, and pastry SunButter recipes feature banana for sweetness and creaminess, as these two foods work very nicely as a team.

 In a Milkshake